RapidAPI/DevRel-Stack-Data/guides/posts/pratham/everything-you-need-to-know-about-http-request-methods/post.md

 ### 8. OPTIONS

 The OPTIONS method is used to describe the communication options available for the target resource.
-The client can either specify a URL for describing the communication options available for a specific resource or an asterisk (&ast;) if they want to target the server.
+The client can either specify a URL for describing the communication options available for a specific resource or an asterisk (\*) if they want to target the server.

 ### 9. TRACE